How to audit your Google Ads account like a pro

 Duplicate search terms also occur.
 So Geddes suggests adding a negative keyword to the lower performing ad group can often result in an increase in conversions.
 Controlled duplicates can often result in additional conversions.

 Keyword conflicts can also occur if you are blocking your own keywords.
-However, he points out that Google doesn’t look at match types, campaign negative lists, or MCC negative lists, so you could be blocking keywords that don’t even show up in Google.
-Geddes points out that Microsoft does, so you can use that to find Google conflicts.
+However, Google doesn’t look at match types, campaign negative lists, or MCC negative lists, so you could be blocking keywords that don’t even show up in Google.
+Microsoft does, so you can use that to find Google conflicts, Geddes said.

-Geddes also goes over engrams, more with negative keyword lists, search term reports and queries, and more.

 Ad group sizes